zapabob/ROCm/docs/how-to/gpu-enabled-mpi.md

 `ib_core` kernel module to allow high-speed DMA transfers between GPU and HCA.
 These interfaces are used to optimize inter-node MPI message communication.

-This chapter exemplifies how to set up Open MPI with the ROCm platform.
+This chapter exemplifies how to set up Open MPI with ROCm software.
 The Open MPI project is an open source implementation of the MPI that is developed and maintained by a consortium of academic, research, and industry partners.